-The scattering of Israel is a product of her wickedness.
+The scattering of Israel the result of her wickedness.
 In spite of the unceasing efforts of God to redeem his people, Israel will not submit.

-Isaiah intersperses his descriptions of the apostasy and/or rebellion of Israel with warm and moving invitations from the Lord to Israel, invitations like this one:
+Isaiah intersperses his descriptions of the apostasy and rebellion of Israel with warm and moving invitations from the Lord, like this one:

 Isaiah 5:26-29 is a description of the latter-day gathering of Israel.
 The imagery is of a war.
-Words like ensign and arrows and horses are all images of battle in the Old Testament.
+Words like ensign, arrows, and horses are all images of battle in the Old Testament.
 The gathering will be a time when the strength of Israel goes forth to battle with Lucifer for the souls of men.
 The missionary force is the army marching to war.

-The hiss in verse 26 is a "whistle; i.e. signal for the gathering" (fn 26b).
+The hiss in verse 26 is a “whistle" or "signal for the gathering” (see footnote 26b).
 Someone has said that missionaries must be hissers before they become kissers.
 I love the description of these wonderful youth and older couples as lions and young lions.

-When my grandfather traveled from Kanab, Utah to Salt Lake for Conference, the trip took two weeks.
-But Isaiah foresaw a day when elders would travel to their fields of labor and return home very rapidly.
+When my grandfather traveled from Kanab, Utah to Salt Lake for General Conference, the trip took two weeks.
+But Isaiah foresaw a day when elders would travel to their fields and return home very rapidly.

 I went to Brazil without removing my shoes, and I came home as quickly.

-Isaiah saw the Lord at the time of his call to the prophetic ministry (see Isaiah 6:1).
+Isaiah saw the Lord at the time of his call to the prophetic ministry.
 Where did he see the Lord?
 Where was he sitting?
+(Isaiah 6:1).

 How did Isaiah react to seeing the Lord?
 How would you react?
 Why is Isaiah fearful of seeing the Lord?
 He is worried about his own iniquity, but he is also worried about the people among whom he lives?
-If the Lord came to your home, would you worry about those who live there with you or under your stewardship?
+If the Lord came to your home, would you worry about what he might see among those who live there under your stewardship?

 Isaiah knew the temple as a place with a great altar where sacrifices were offered and burned.
-From this altar a heavenly being removes a coal.
-Where does he place it (6:6,7)?
-What is it's effect on Isaiah (6:7).
-Are there other places in the scriptures where sin is cleansed by fire?
+From this altar, a heavenly being removes a coal.
+Where does he place it? (see Isaiah 6:6-7).
+What is its effect on Isaiah? (see Isaiah 6:7).
+There other places in the scriptures where sin is cleansed by fire:

 Who will take the message to your neighbors and friends?
 Who will tell your brother-in-law and your uncle’s boss?
 Who will take a stand against pornography in your community?
 Who will volunteer following retirement to go to Lansing or Laos or London?